tencentyun/intlcloud-documents/yehe_doc/视频服务/云点播/购买指南/账单查询_intl_en.md

 ## Bill Details

 The Bill Details page includes the **Bill by Instance** and **Bill Details** tabs:
-- Bill by Instance: displays aggregated bills by instance.
+- Bill by Instance: Displays aggregated bills by instance.
-- Bill Details: displays one record per bill without performing aggregation.
+- Bill Details: Displays one record per bill without performing aggregation.

 ### Bill by Instance